 Prospective graduate students

 Our graduate program at the Department of Forest and Rangeland Stewardship (FRS) offers three options for pursuing academic or applied careers.
 Our research lab aligns with this philosophy by promoting basic and applied research in our three research themes: i) remote sensing of ecology, which provides a platform for students to enhance their quantitative skills and learn about cutting-edge geospatial techniques, ii) trait-based ecology, which takes advantage of large datasets and field-based approaches to answer fundamental questions on global change ecology, and iii) ecosystem function, which uses experimental and natural settings to understand how ecosystem exchange (e.g., carbon cycling) will respond to climate changes.
-Thus, as student in our lab you will have the opportunity to conduct cross-disciplinary research and pursue academic or applied careers depending on your research and career goals.
+Thus, as student in our lab you will have the opportunity to conduct multi-disciplinary research and pursue academic or applied careers depending on your research and career goals.

 Funding support for graduate students is typically through Graduate Research and Teaching Assistantships from the FRS Department and other scholarships through Colorado State University.
-Other funding includes:

 - International students: the Fulbright Scholar Program and the American Association of University Women are good options.

-Prospective postdocs
+Prospective postdocs and available funding options

--For US Citizens the NSF PRFB and the USDA Fellowship Program.
+- US Citizens the NSF PRFB and the USDA Fellowship Program.

-–For International scholars: the AXA Fellowships (only for open calls), the Marie Curie Fellowships (for Europeans), Banting Postdoctoral Fellowships (Canadian citizens or permanent residents), the HSCP Fellowships (several countries eligible).
+- International scholars: the AXA Fellowships (only for open calls), the Marie Curie Fellowships (for Europeans), Banting Postdoctoral Fellowships (Canadian citizens or permanent residents), the HSCP Fellowships (several countries eligible).

--Other fellowships unrestricted of citizenship are those from NOAA Climate and Global Change, the the AAUW, the Life Sciences Research Foundation, and the Smith Conservation Fellowship.
+- Unrestricted of citizenship are those from NOAA Climate and Global Change, the the AAUW, the Life Sciences Research Foundation, and the Smith Conservation Fellowship.